Vinka Lucas: Later life, death and legacy

 In 2017, a Vinka Lucas-designed dress was discovered in a bag of clothes donated to a hospice charity shop in Auckland.
 The shop gave the dress to the Auckland Museum, which placed it on display.
 A number of Lucas' sewing patterns are in the collection of Museum of New Zealand Te Papa Tongarewa.

+Dresses by Lucas are part of the Eden Hore fashion collection.

 In the 2019 New Year Honours, Lucas was appointed a Member of the New Zealand Order of Merit, for services to the fashion industry and design.
 She died in Auckland on 10 August 2020, aged 88 years; her funeral notice advised mourners, "Vinka's standard of dress mandatory".